amirhossein-yousefi/speech2text-intensity-regression/README.md

-The training script validates each epoch and computes **test** metrics at the end. you can download the finetuned weights fo one epoch from https://drive.google.com/file/d/1PHc2CU3QAux2mDJ4483AJEo6SbmKk-eZ/view?usp=sharing
+The training script validates each epoch and computes **test** metrics at the end. you can download the finetuned weights fo one epoch from https://drive.google.com/file/d/1PHc2CU3QAux2mDJ4483AJEo6SbmKk-eZ/view?usp=sharing you can check the logs of training in [training-test-logs](training-test-logs)
 ---

 ## Notes & Tips